yancheng0821/merchant-system/merchant-admin/public/legal/delete-account-en.md

-# Account Deletion Request
+# Account Deletion

 ## How to Delete Your Account

-If you wish to delete your VA Merchant account and all associated data, you can do so through the following methods:
+You can delete your VAMerchant account directly within the app at any time.

-### Method 1: In-App Deletion
+### In-App Deletion (Recommended)

-1. Log in to your VA Merchant account
+1. Log in to your VAMerchant account
-2. Go to **Settings** → **User Profile**
+2. Tap on your profile avatar in the top right corner to go to **User Profile**
-3. Contact your administrator to request account deletion
+3. Scroll down to the **Security Settings** section
+4. Tap **Delete Account**
+5. Enter your account password to confirm
+6. Tap **Confirm Delete** to complete the deletion

+**Note:** Account deletion is immediate and irreversible.
+Please ensure you have backed up any important data before proceeding.

-### Method 2: Email Request
+### Alternative Method: Email Request

-Send an email to **support@vamerchant.app** with:
+If you are unable to delete your account through the app, you can send an email to **support@vamerchant.app** with:

 - Subject: "Account Deletion Request"
 - Your registered email address
-- Your username (if known)
+- Your username

+Account deletion requests via email are typically processed within **30 days**.

 ---